How to get lower insurance rates

 Take advantage of insurance discounts.

 Ask your insurance agent about any discounts you might qualify for, such as employee, good student, military, or other discounts.
 Many insurance companies offer multiple vehicle or multiple policy discounts.
-If you own more than one vehicle, you may be able to get lower insurance rates by insuring all your cars with the same company.
+You may get lower insurance rates if you own multiple vehicles by insuring all your cars with the same company.
 Some insurance companies offer a discount on your auto insurance if you also insure your home with that company.

 Shop insurance rates.